ws521917/STEP/README.md

 </p>

 ### Configurations
-For TC datasets, the embedding dimensions of the proposed model are set to 32, while for MP,it's 16.
+For TC datasets, the embedding dimensions of the proposed model are set to 32, while for MP, it's 16.
 The Transformer encoder consists of 2 layers, each with 4 attention heads and a dropout rate of 0.1.
-We train MCLP for 50 epochs with a batch size of 128.
+We train STEP for 50 epochs with a batch size of 128.

 ### Requirements
 The runtime environment can be viewed in requirements.txt or by executing the following command: